 Finding the right base on Nusa Penida is imperative to explore the island.
 You will need to stay somewhere well-connected, convenient, and near a warung or two if you plan on acing this trip.
 I suggest you stay mobile and sleep in multiple locations.

-For more options, be sure to check out these other awesome hostels on Nusa Penida!
+For more epic hostel options, be sure to check out our in-depth review of Nusa Penida’s best backpacker accommodation.

 Nuansa Penida Hostel – Best Hostel on Nusa Penida